World's End Harem: Related series

-A manga series, titled World's End Harem: Fantasia, written by LINK and illustrated by SAVAN, started in Shueisha's seinen manga magazine Ultra Jump on April 19, 2018.
-It is also being published on Shōnen Jump+ and the mobile app Young Jump!.
+A manga series, titled World's End Harem: Fantasia, written by LINK and illustrated by SAVAN, started in Shueisha's seinen manga magazine Ultra Jump in April 2018.
+It was also published on Shōnen Jump+ and the mobile app Young Jump!, continuing digitally only from March 2022 to April 2026.
 In April 2019, Seven Seas Entertainment licensed the manga for an English language release under its Ghost Ship imprint for mature readers.

 A spin-off series, titled written by LINK and illustrated by Kira Etō, started to be published on Shōnen Jump+ and the mobile app Manga Mee on June 26, 2020.
 Shueisha also simultaneous publishes the series in English for free on Manga Plus.
 In December 2020, the series went on hiatus after the release of its 17th chapter due to Etō's health condition, but later resumed serialization in June 2021.
 The series ended on July 29, 2021, with the release of its 22nd chapter.